Duality between different geometries of a resonant level in a Luttinger liquid

-It should be noted that one could have also included a local interaction between the electrons in the level and lead in our original system.
+It should be noted that one could have also included a local interaction between the electrons in the level and those in the lead in our original system.
 This would amount to adding to the Hamiltonian $H$ the term

 with $U_{F(B)}$ the strength of the forward (backward) interaction.
-Repeating all the transformations, we again obtain the same dual description in terms of the embedded level, with two modifications: (i) the strength of the local level-wire interaction in the embedded geometry is now $\tilde{U}_F = \pi v (g-1) + g U_F$. (ii) there will be an additional term, of the form $U_B \left( d^{\dagger}d - \frac{1}{2} \right) \left[ \tilde{\psi}_{L}^{\dagger}(0) \tilde{\psi}_{R}(0) + \text{H.c.} \right]$.
+Repeating all the transformations, we again obtain the same dual description in terms of the embedded level, with two modifications: (i) the strength of the local level-wire interaction in the embedded geometry is now $\tilde{U}_F = \pi v (g-1) + g U_F$ \cite{fn:uf}; (ii) there will be an additional term, of the form $U_B \left( d^{\dagger}d - \frac{1}{2} \right) \left[ \tilde{\psi}_{L}^{\dagger}(0) \tilde{\psi}_{R}(0) + \text{H.c.} \right]$.
 Although such a term is not usually included in the bare Hamiltonian of the embedded geometry, it is nevertheless generated by virtual processes in which an electron from one lead hops into the level and then into the other lead and vice-versa.
 Thus, this term does not add any new physics into the system, and only changes the results presented below quantitatively and not qualitatively (changing, e.g., the exact shapes of phase boundaries but not their weak- and strong-coupling limits, and affecting prefactors but not exponents in power-laws).
 Finally, it may be added that the duality can be obtained by comparing the Coulomb gas expansions for the two systems.
-Details will be given elswhere \cite{long_version}.
+Details will be given elsewhere \cite{long_version,fn:gx}.